Speedball 2: Brutal Deluxe: Speedball 2: Brutal Deluxe (2007)

 Empire Interactive released Speedball 2: Brutal Deluxe onto Xbox Live Arcade on October 17, 2007.
 The game features a 3D graphics mode in addition to the "classic" visuals, as well as additional teams and online play.
 According to statements by the Bitmap Brothers, this version of the game takes place in the 24th century.

 It was eventually delisted from Xbox Live Arcade, but people who have already downloaded it are still able to play it.

 Speedball 2 Tournament

 Frogster Interactive Pictures released a remake developed by Kylotonn, Speedball 2 Tournament onto Steam in November 2007.

 Speedball 2: Evolution

 In February 2011, Tower Studios released another updated version called Speedball 2: Evolution, developed by Vivid Games for iOS and MacOS.
 The game features multiplayer support and achievements via Game Center.
 It was also released for the PlayStation Portable and PlayStation 3.

 Speedball 2 HD

-A remake for the PC titled Speedball 2 HD was released December 5, 2013, on Steam.
-It was developed by Vivid Games and directed by Jon Hare.
+An enhanced port of Speedball 2: Evolution, titled Speedball 2 HD, was released December 5, 2013, on Steam.
+Also developed by Vivid Games, this PC port was directed by Jon Hare.
+As its name suggests, the game features support for high definition.